SumairaAmbreen-create/LegionAnalyticsT2/README.md

 ## Vehicle Listings Analysis Dashboard

 This project presents a powerful and interactive dashboard designed to analyze vehicle listings data.
-By visualizing trends and patterns, users can explore how various attributes—such as vehicle age, condition, fuel type, and model year—impact listing prices.
+By visualizing trends and patterns, users can explore how various attributes such as vehicle age, condition, fuel type, and model year—impact listing prices.
 The dashboard is built using **Streamlit** and **Plotly** to provide a responsive and intuitive interface.

 ---